Alfred John West: Business

 From c.
 1880 Alfred John West worked alongside his brothers and sisters in his father George West's photographic business 'G West and Son' at 97 High Street in Gosport Hants and later at 72 and 84 Palmerston Road Southsea.
 He became a nationally and internationally famous marine photographer, winning many national and international medals for his studies of yachts in full sail.
 His portrait of the Mohawk winning at the Royal Southampton Yacht Club Regatta in 1888 was awarded the gold medal at the St. Louis Convention USA for which 9 other countries competed.

-In 1897 he converted to the newly developed 'moving' film and by 1898, his personal cinematographic business 'Our Navy' based in an annexe called 'The Anchorage' at his home 'Rozel' 7 Villiers Road Southsea, had a full-time staff of 50.
-In 1902 he formally registered the name 'Our Navy' under Limited Company number 72532 (National Archives Kew – Piece details BT 31/9737/72532).
+In 1897 he converted to the newly developed 'Living' or 'Animated' Pictures and by 1898, his personal cinematographic business 'Our Navy' based in an annexe called 'The Anchorage' at his home 'Rozel' 7 Villiers Road Southsea, had a full-time staff of 50.
+In 1902 he formally registered the name 'Our Navy' under Limited Company number 72532 (National Archives Kew – Piece details BT 31/9737/72532). a search through the British Newspaper Archive Between 1898 and 1913, has revealed over 2000 detailed instances of advertisements and reviews in 360 titles across the U.K., Australia, New Zealand and Canada which mention the 'West' and 'Our Navy' combination of search terms.
+A summary document is available which contains the newspaper references.

-Alfred West's cinematographic activity from 1897 was in exhibiting films related to Naval, and later Military, Empire and Yachting subjects under the general title of 'Our Navy'.
-The shows were presented in halls and later in purpose-built cinemas across the UK and the British Empire.
+Alfred West's cinematographic activity from 1897 was in exhibiting films related to Naval, and later Military, Empire and Yachting subjects under the general title of 'Our Navy', later 'Our Army and Our Army'.
+The shows were presented in Town Halls and other large halls and later in purpose-built cinemas across the UK and the British Empire.

 The London home of 'Our Navy' was the Regent Street Polytechnic (now the University of Westminster), which still houses one of London's first purpose-built cinema halls, the Regent Street Cinema.
 The Lumiere Brothers gave the first ever public film show of moving pictures in the United Kingdom on 21 February 1896 in the hall.
 (A programme of restoration has been carried out which has revived the cinema and revealed a few of its late 19th-century features).
 'Our Navy' also exhibited at The Crystal Palace and the People's Palace in the Mile End Road.